ComradeAleks/PiShock-Archipelago-Integration/README.md

 This program allows you to integrate [PiShock](https://pishock.com) devices with the [Archipelago Randomizer](https://archipelago.gg), enabling in-game events like deathlink or item/trap collection to trigger your PiShock devices (such as for vibration, beeping, or general activation).

+## Important Rules

+* Do not use words related to self-harm to describe problems and/or discussing this program while within the archipelago discord server (“PiShock,” is ofcourse still allowed).
+Use alternative terms like `activation`, `device`, or similar.

+---

 ## Setup Instructions

 1. **Install the newest release.**